Agenda

 Break

-Panel 2: Far-Reaching Impact of the Direct Care Workforce
+Panel 2: Far-Reaching Impact

-Consumer Perspective, Alex Watters, Recipient of Services
+Alex Watters, Recipient of Services: Consumer Perspective

 11:30 AM